DocMarty84/web/doc.koozic/music/library/tracks.rst

       These can be used to add information not given in the regular ID3 tags.

    Play Count
+      A track is considered played if playback >= 50 % of the track duration.

+   Skip Count
+      A track is considered skipped if 'Next' or 'Previous' is clicked and playback is < 50 % of the track duration.

+   Play/Skip Ratio
+      The ratio between the two latter counters.
+If the skip counter is zero, the ratio is the play counter (to avoid zero division).

+      Only in :ref:`debug_mode`.

    Last Played
+   Last Skipped
    Bitrate (kbps)
    File Size (MiB)
    Path